There’s a story often told in recovery circles, and for good reason. It captures something we all feel but struggle to put into words.

 The Wolves Inside Us

-One voice wants freedom, energy, and self-respect.
+One voice pulls you toward freedom, energy, and self-respect.

-One moment you’re focused and clear.
+One moment you’re steady and clear.

-What the Wolves Represent
+What the Wolves Really Mean

-The White Wolf isn’t perfection.
+The White Wolf isn’t about perfection.

 The Black Wolf isn’t evil.

-Whichever one we feed, grows stronger.
+Whichever wolf we feed, grows stronger.

 Starving the Black Wolf

-The Black Wolf doesn’t need much to survive.
+The Black Wolf doesn’t need much.

 Feeding the White Wolf

-The White Wolf is quiet at first.
+The White Wolf starts quiet.

-You feed the White Wolf when you:
+You strengthen it when you:

-• Challenge old beliefs and replace them with truth
+- Challenge old beliefs and replace them with truth

-• Practice gratitude and forward-thinking
+- Practice gratitude and forward-thinking

-• Remind yourself why you chose this path
+- Remind yourself why you chose this path

-• Celebrate clarity, not just abstinence
+- Celebrate clarity, not just abstinence

-The White Wolf doesn’t grow through willpower—it grows through alignment.
+The White Wolf doesn’t grow through willpower.
+It grows through alignment.

 Choosing the Wolf That Wins

-This battle isn’t about good versus evil.
+This battle isn’t about good versus bad.

 It’s about truth versus illusion.
 Awareness versus autopilot.